This post may contain affiliate links. Please read my disclosure policy for more details.

 - Mix well water, yeast and sugar in a jug or in a bowl and let it rest until foamy (about 5 minutes).

-- Add the liquid to the dry ingredients and mix with a spoon or a spatula to incorporate the flour.
+- Add the liquid ingredients (water and oil) to the dry ingredients and mix with a spoon or a spatula to incorporate the flour.
 Mix well until no dry flour remains.

 - Cover bowl with a damp kitchen towel, then let rest in the warm oven for 20 minutes.

 - Grease a baking pan (mine is 9 x 13 inches).

 - After 20 minutes, scrape the edge of the bowl and pour the dough on the baking pan.
 Dust with flour.

 - Gently press the dough out with your fingers to fit the baking tray.

 - Cover with the damp kitchen towel and place in the oven again for 20 minutes.

 - IN the meanwhile, make a brine whisking together olive oil, warm water and garlic.
 You can place all the ingredients into a jar and shake them vigourously.

 - Pour the brine all over the focaccia and poke dimples into the surface with your fingertips, you want to fill the holes with the brine.

 - Remove from the oven and cool for at least 15 minutes before slicing and serving.